 Jessi Dietrich is a graduate student seeking a Master’s of Science in Public Health Nutrition.
 She was born in South Carolina but grew up in Jacksonville, Illinois.
 She completed her undergraduate studies at the University of Illinois at Urbana-Champaign in Human Nutrition.
 Jessi’s research interests include Eating Disorders and the Human Microbiome.
 Jessi enjoys hiking, listening to podcasts, the outdoors, and spending time with her cat, Rick.

 Marissa McElrone is a nutritional sciences doctoral student with a concentration in community nutrition and is planning to complete the dietetic internship.
 Originally from Easton, Pennsylvania Marissa served as a Peace Corps volunteer in Tanzania, East Africa after completing her Bachelor of Science in nutritional sciences from Penn State University.
 Marissa is a Maternal and Child Health Nutrition Leadership Trainee.
-Her research focuses on the impacts of dietary acculturation on food security status and the use of community based participatory research interventions to address these issues with refugee and immigrant families.
+Her research focuses on the impacts of dietary acculturation on food security status and the use of community based interventions to address these issues with refugee and immigrant families.
 She enjoys running, hiking, paddling, the outdoors, travel, and ethnic food.

 Kelsey is a dual degree graduate student seeking a Master’s of Science in Public Health Nutrition and a Masters of Public Health with a concentration in Health Policy and Management.
 She graduated from The University of Tennessee as a Baker Scholar with a BA in Political Science in May 2014.
 Her research interests include nutrition policy, food security, and food access.
 She enjoys cooking, dancing, traveling, and all things Beyoncé.